Opera seria: Structure

 Opera seria built upon the conventions of the High Baroque era by developing and exploiting the da capo aria, with its A–B–A form.
 The first section presented a theme, the second a complementary one, and the third a repeat of the first with ornamentation and elaboration of the music by the singer.
 As the genre developed and arias grew longer, a typical opera seria would contain not more than thirty musical movements.

-A typical opera would start with an instrumental overture of three movements (fast-slow-fast) and then a series of recitatives containing dialogue interspersed with arias expressing the emotions of the character, this pattern only broken by the occasional duet for the leading amatory couple.
+A typical opera would start with an instrumental overture of three movements (fast-slow-fast), the so-called "Italian overture", though often termed a sinfonia in the period.
+Following that would then be a series of recitatives in verso sciolto (freely alternating unrhymed seven- and eleven-syllable lines) containing dialogue, interspersed with arias in rhymed verse expressing the emotions of the character, this pattern only broken by the occasional duet for the leading amatory couple.
 The recitative was typically secco: that is, accompanied only by continuo (usually harpsichord, theorbo, and cello, sometimes supported by further bass and chordal instruments).
 At moments of especially violent passion secco was replaced by stromentato (or accompagnato) recitative, where the singer was accompanied by the entire body of strings.
-After an aria was sung, accompanied by strings and oboe (and sometimes with horns or flutes), the character usually exited the stage, encouraging the audience to applaud.
-This continued for three acts before concluding with an upbeat chorus, to celebrate the jubilant climax.
-The leading singers each expected their fair share of arias of varied mood, be they sad, angry, heroic or meditative.